snendev/snen.dev/README.md

 In general, the layout is relatively straightforward:

-- `/assets` contains public assets like images and video files
+- `/assets` contains bigger resources like images and video files
-- `/public` contains public resources like css
+- `/public` contains developer-defined css
 - `/entries` contains posts for content I've written or made
 - `/build` contains build scripts, which ideally are few
 - `/src` contains all the application code